ropensci/GSODR/README.md

 ### Query the NCDC FTP server for GSOD data

-GSODR's main function, `get_GSOD()` downloads and cleans GSOD data from the NCDC server.
-Following are a few examples of it's capabilities.
+GSODR's main function, `get_GSOD` downloads and cleans GSOD data from the NCDC server.
+Following are a few examples of its capabilities.

 ``` r